-And when we don’t focus on what’s really important, our work suffers, our life suffers and, worst of all, WE suffer…because we’re constantly squeezed by trying to DO and BE too much.
+When we can’t focus on what matters, our work suffers, our life suffers and, worst of all, we suffer as we’re constantly squeezed trying to DO and BE too much.

 If it’s a clear yes, it’s easy.
-If it’s not, you can FEEL it – even if you’re not quite sure how to turn it down.
+If not, you can feel it inside…even if you have no idea how to decline.

 Keep it short and sweet

-I sometimes find myself saying “maybe next time” or “I’ll let you know if things change in the future” when I know my response is actually a hard “no”.
+Sometimes I find myself saying “maybe next time” or “I’ll let you know if things change” when I know my response is really a hard (and forever) “no”.

-Instead of leaving the door open, just say (again with warmth) “wishing you much success with it”…and you are complete.
+Instead of leaving the door open, just say “wishing you much success”…and you are complete.
 While you might get asked again later, you’ve at least made your “no” as clear as possible from the start.